-Students will take a two night trip to Kissimmee, FL the first week of February.
+Students will take a three-day, two-night trip to the greater Orlando area the first week of class.
 On this trip, students will attend a 2-day Basic HACCP training program alongside industry personnel.
-After completion of the Basic HACCP training, students can be registered with the International HACCP Alliance and recognized as completing a HACCP training program.
-There is a \$50 fee if the student wants a certificate of completion and registration with the International HACCP Alliance
+After completion of the Basic HACCP training, students can chose to be registered with the International HACCP Alliance and recognized as completing a HACCP training program.
+There is a \$75 fee if the student wants a certificate of completion and registration with the International HACCP Alliance